DarkGhostHunter/OpenWRT-NSS-Full/README.md

 ### 4. Accessing admin/SSH from WAN

 If you have set this router as part of a larger network or a bridge or something, you will find that you cannot access the router from the WAN port.
-I added some firewall rules, that are disabled by default, to allow just that, as `Allow-{SSH|HTTP|HTTPS}-WAN`.

-You can enable these at Network → Firewall → Traffic Rules.
+Simple solution is to disable the firewall, or modify the WAN zone to accept

 ### 5. Chrony is hotplug